Ecampus/tes-xapi/attendance-recipe.markdown

 ### Notes

-Activity Providers can issue **multiple statements** with the same timestamp and Activity Id to refer to the same event, updating the duration with each statement.
-Then the statement with the largest result.duration is considered to be the final duration and definitive statement about the event.
+With Simple Attendance, what keeps it "simple" is that there's *one* definitive statement about the attendance with one start time and one set of attendees.
+So there is only ever *one* valid Simple Attendance statement -- all the others should be voided.

-The **statement with the longest result.duration is considered to be the definitive statement**.
-The result.response of that statement is also considered to be the *final* plain text summary of the event.
-Other statement's result.response properties are considered to be *drafts*.
+For example, it may be the case that Bob attended the meeting at 10 am and Sue attended the same meeting at 11 am.
+They just arrived at different times.
+That case is handled by the join and left statements in **Detailed Attendance** (below).
+Trying to deal with eventualities like that in Simple Attendance is *out of scope*.

-Activity Providers should *not* issue 'attended' statements with the same Activity Id and *different* timestamps.
-The statements would combine to create conflicting data about the start time of the event.
+Instead: If the attendees change, just void the previous Simple Attendance statement and reissue it.
+Do the same if the **timestamp** changes, if the **result.duration**, changes, etc.

-**Consider using Detailed Attendance tracking if this approach to duration and start time tracking is insufficient.**
+**Consider using Detailed Attendance tracking if this approach is insufficient.**

 ## Detailed Attendance